dataviruset/sm-hosties/hosties2/readme.txt

 Upgrade Instructions:

-Rename your original sm_hosties.cfg in cfg/sourcemod/ to sm_hosties.backup.cfg
+Rename your original sm_hosties2.cfg in cfg/sourcemod/ to sm_hosties2.backup.cfg
 Let the new version of the plugin start for the first time and create the new cfg file.
-Look at the sm_hosties.backup.cfg and merge your original settings with the new one.
+Look at the sm_hosties2.backup.cfg and merge your original settings with the new one.

 Changes to Existing Cvars:

 A few of the existing cvar settings in SM_Hosties v1.x have changed slighlty in v2.
+The v2 config file has been given a new name intentionally.
 Really, you should consider to redo all configuration if you're upgrading from 1.x.

 sm_hosties_lr_ts_max: This now controls the number of Ts allowed to have LRs going at the same time.